-- " Main Entrance off of U.S. Highway 14 with a gate house this is an entrance for all vehicles and directs visitors to parking areas and campsite loop - " As seen on the "Existing Conditions" Map there are two additional gates which are used for informal parking for local residents.
-These connect to the North Trail, the Zieman Loop Trail, and the Prairie Ridge Trail
+- " Main Entrance off of U.S. Highway 14 this is an entrance for all vehicles and directs visitors to parking areas and campsite loop - " As seen on the "Existing Conditions" Map there are two additional gates which are used for informal parking for local residents.
+These connect to the North Trail, the Zieman Loop Trail, and the Prairie Ridge Trail - " There is also an access point for equestrian users at the northwest corner